rbhowmick/gettingcleaningproject/CodeBook.md

 Summary Choices

+Subject - numbers 1 through 30

+Activity_label -  WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING

-Taking the mean and standard deviation column of all measurements, we grouped the data by subject and activity and took the average of all variables in the subset.
+To calculate the mean and standard deviation column of all measurements, we grouped the data by subject and activity and took the average of all variables in the subset.

 Variables of the Original Dataset